rdtsc/codeeval-solutions/readme.md

 CodeEval takes execution speed and memory consumption into account (albeit incorrectly at the time of this writing) when calculating ranking points.
 C and C++ are therefore my languages of choice on this platform as they generally yield the highest scores.
-Python is used here and there, mainly for practice.
+Additionally, Python is used here and there, mainly for practice.

 It is strongly encouraged that you do not view my solutions unless you've already solved the relevant problems yourself.